enginmanap/limonEngine-docs/docs/ExtendingByAPI/pythonApi.rst

 Python API reference
 =====================================

 This page is the API reference for Python users.
+The object IDs taken and returned below follow the rules in :ref:`API-object-ids`.

 .. contents:: Table of Contents
    :depth: 3